soojiyou/FS-1-Design-a-Venue-Booking-Database-Fyyur/README.md

 ## Introduction

-Fyyur is a musical venue and artist booking site that facilitates the discovery and bookings of shows between local performing artists and venues.
-This site lets you list new artists and venues, discover them, and list shows with artists as a venue owner.
+Fyyur is an online platform for discovering and booking shows between local performing artists and venues.
+This musical venue and artist booking site enables users to list new artists and venues, search for them, and create shows featuring artists as a venue owner.

+## Goal
-Your job is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about artists and venues on Fyyur.
+The objective of the project is to develop data models that support the API endpoints for the Fyyur website.
+This involves connecting to a PostgreSQL database to store, query, and manage information related to artists and venues on Fyyur.

-## Overview

-This app is nearly complete.
-It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
-By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.
 * learning more about a specific artist or venue.

-We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
-Let's make that happen!

 ## Tech Stack (Dependencies)